A. Jesus is tempted in the wilderness.

 i.
 "Its fishing industry was prosperous, and its fishermen not necessarily poor (Zebedee's family employed workers, Mark 1:20)."
 (France)

 ii.
-God usually calls people while they are busy doing something.
-Jesus called the apostles when they were casting a net into the sea or mending their nets.
-“They were busy in a lawful occupation when he called them to be ministers: our Lord does not call idlers but fishers.”
+God usually calls people as they are busy doing something.
+Jesus called the apostles as they were casting a net into the sea or mending their nets.
+"They were busy in a lawful occupation when he called them to be ministers: our Lord does not call idlers but fishers."
 (Spurgeon)

 ii.
 "He, however, went further than John, who could only announce and point to another.
 Jesus immediately followed the announcement with the word spoken to individuals, 'Follow Me,' thus claiming the position of King.
 (Morgan)

 i.
 Following Jesus means leaving some things behind.
-The Samaritan woman left her pitcher, Matthew left his tax table, and blind Bartimaeus left his cloak when they followed Jesus.
+The Samaritan woman left her pitcher, Matthew left his tax table, and blind Bartimaeus left his cloak to follow Jesus.